Characters: Toy Story

 - Used to Be a Sweet Kid: According to Chuckles.

 - Vile Villain, Saccharine Show: Especially in regards to the Toy Story villains.
-He is a sadistic teddy bear overlord of a day care center who subjects new toys to being broken by toddlers, beats, brainwashes, and imprisons our heroes, and eventually leaves them to die in an incinerator after they save their life.!
+He is a sadistic teddy bear overlord of a day care center who subjects new toys to being broken by toddlers, tortures, brainwashes, imprisons, and attempts to murder the heroes, and eventually leaves them to die in an incinerator AFTER THEY SAVE HIS LIFE!!